christywchen/the-book-nook/README.md

 The backend utilizes **Flask** and **SQLAlchemy** along with **PostgreSQL** for data management.
 The API routes were designed with RESTful architecture in mind.
 Other libraries used to facilitate data retrieval or processing includes **WTForms**, **Flask-Login**, and **Alembic**.

 The frontend utilizes **React**, and **Redux** along with **React Router** for routing.
 As with the backend, RESTful convention also guided the decisionmaking for frontend routes.
 The application's **HTML** and **CSS** were written entirely from scratch and uses no external libraries.

+The chatroom is powered by **SocketIO**.

+# Features Preview

+This app was created an a two week sprint and has the following core features:
+- **Book Clubs & Memberships**: Creating and joining book clubs.
+Creators can set a member capacity for their book club.
+All users can join or create up to five book clubs.
+- **Book Clubs & Book Club Books**: Adding and removing books to and from book clubs' reading lists and setting read status.
+Users can browse books in the database or create new books if the desired book is not yet in the database.
+- **Book Club Chatrooms**: Each book club comes with a general chat and spoilers chat that its members can participate in.

 # Local Installation